 Live life deliberately.
 You can never tell how much you can achieve in 5 minutes until you decide to invest it purposefully.

 Time is money.
 Time is everything.
 Be time conscious.
-Avoid time wasting associations and activities.
+Avoid time-wasting associations and activities.

 7. Celebrate your achievement

 Take time to celebrate yourself after you achieve any of your set goals no matter how small that looks.
 If you don’t celebrate yourself, who will?
 Be excited about your achievements!
 Celebrating your achievements refreshes you and gives you the energy to work harder on other goals.
-Encourage yourself when you perform below expectation.
+Encourage yourself when you perform below expectations.
 Do this using your past achievements.
 Never stay too long mourning a failure.